The Ultimate Guide To Planning For A Divorce Or Custody Case

 This can lead additional legal fees and a significantly longer litigation process.

-Keep these documents somewhere that your ex cannot ever get to them life a friend’s house or a safe deposit box.
+✔ Keep these documents somewhere that your ex cannot ever get to them like a friend’s house or a safe deposit box.

 Get Copies of Important Documents